OpossumVirginia/JWR/readme.md

 **Logging**

-For application to work properly, a `logback-spring.xml` file must be situated in the same directory as the executable.
+For application to work properly, a `logback-spring.xml` file's location must be changed in the active configuration profile.
 Currently, a time-based log rotation is implemented.